Termination of Parental Rights

 There are no winners when it comes to termination of parental rights.
 The child is often left with severe psychological issues, with feelings of abandonment and resentment.
 If you are the parent, you are left as though you never had a child in the first place – however, you may still have to pay child support.

 You are cut off from your child.
 This means you no longer have the right to the companionship, care, custody and management of your child.
 This is true for both Michigan and Federal law.
 Your child will also be cut off from inheriting your estate.
 Losing your parental rights will sever your family forever.

 You Need a Parent Advocate

-If you are afraid of a termination of your parental rights, you need an attorney who continuously fights for parental rights to review your case.
+If you are afraid of losing your parental rights, call us today!
 We are available 24/7 for an online screening or phone consultation.
-Call us today at 1 866-766-5245.
+Call us at 1-866-766-5245.